 What is familial GIST?

 People with familial GIST can have several GISTs at the time of diagnosis.
-In familial GIST, tumors appear most often in the small intestine.
-The tumors are often diagnosed between the age of 25 and 45, instead of after age 50, which is when sporadic GIST (also called non-inherited GIST) tends to develop.
+In familial GIST, tumors appear most often in the stomach and small intestine.
+The tumors are often diagnosed between the age of 25 and 45.
+For comparison, the age when non-inherited GIST, also called sporadic GIST, tends to develop is typically after age 50.
 All GISTs have the potential to become cancerous and spread to other parts of the body.
-However, tumors caused by familial GIST seem to spread elsewhere less often than sporadic GIST.
+However, tumors caused by familial GIST may spread elsewhere less often than sporadic GIST.

 As it grows, any GIST can cause symptoms such as: